arthuradams/whatShoudWePlay/README.md

 ### Maybe for the Initial Project
 #### Better Voting
 With a small set of players and a large number of games, ties are likely.
+Add some kind of approval voting -- each gamer picks three games, ranked first (three votes) to third (one vote).

 #### Saved Sessions
 This is not "saved sessions" in the User Authentication sense, but bin the sense of "gaming sessions."
 Gaming sessions can be created with lists of players who can vote on what to play.
 There's a field to add a brief description, so allow for a kind of gaming diary.